Hate

 ---

-The two players stood at the edge, staring into the distance where Vell had disappeared.
-Their expressions were a mixture of annoyance and grudging respect.
+The two players stood at the city's edge, staring into the distance where Vell had vanished.
+Their expressions were a mix of annoyance and grudging respect.

 "He got away," one of them said, breaking the silence.

 "Indeed," the other replied, his voice tight.
-"But we've underestimated him.
+"We underestimated him.
 He's more resourceful than we thought."

 "He's also reckless," the first player added, a hint of amusement in his tone.
-"Did you see how he overloaded his core?
+"Did you see how he overloaded his cores?
 He must be insane."

-"Perhaps," he mused, turning to face the city.
+"Perhaps," the second one mused, turning to face the city.
 "But that kind of recklessness can also be dangerous.
 We need to report this to the higher-ups.
-I am still not sure why they want him so badly, but one thing is for sure: he's not just an insect anymore.
+I'm still not sure why they want him so badly, but one thing is for sure: he's not just an insect anymore.
 He's a threat."

-"How dare you come back after what you did to my son?" she whispered, her voice sharp with anger.
+"How dare you come back after what you did to my son?" she whispered, her voice sharp with a cold, simmering anger.
 "Did you think I'd forgotten?
 That anyone would?"

-Her grip on the frame tightened, a small crack splintering through the glass.
-A knock at the door interrupted her dark thoughts.
+Her grip on the frame tightened, a small crack splintering across the glass.
+A sharp knock at the door interrupted her dark thoughts.

 "Come in," she called, her voice flat.

-A young man with red hair stormed into the room.
-His frustration was written all over his face, and he didn't waste time getting to the point.
+A young man with fiery red hair stormed into the room, his frustration clear on his face.
 He slammed his hand on her desk.

 "You let him get away?
 Why?
 We can still catch him, so why hold back?"

-His outburst lacked control, and he quickly realized he had crossed a line.
-One sharp look from her was enough to make him step back and falter.
-He tried to recover, coughing awkwardly, but she cut him off.
+His outburst was uncontrolled, and he quickly realized he'd crossed a line.
+One sharp, withering look from her was enough to make him falter and step back.
+He coughed awkwardly, but she cut him off.

 "He's my business.
 Stay out of it."

-Her words were final, and he could feel the growing tension.
-He stood there for a few more moments, debating whether to push back, but she wasn't even looking at him anymore.
-Defeated, he turned and headed for the door, his frustration simmering.
+Her words were final.
+He stood there for a few moments, debating whether to push back, but she wasn't even looking at him anymore.
+Defeated, he turned and headed for the door, his own anger simmering just beneath the surface.

-As he reached for the handle, she spoke again.
-"Jay, don't do anything stupid."
+As he reached for the handle, she spoke again, her voice a low warning.
+"Jay.
+Don't do anything stupid."

-He paused, clenched his jaw, and left without another word.
+He paused, his jaw clenched, and left without another word.
 She knew he wouldn't let this go, and that unsettled her more than she cared to admit.